-t2.medium instance over the comparable $62/mo c5.large because that’s likely would be tried first in real life.
+t2.medium instance over the comparable $62/mo c5.large because that’s what likely would be tried first in real life.
 We’ll also make some assumptions of what Heroku 100% CPU means and be on the generous side there.
 This is a bit of guesswork and not an exact science, but I think it is valuable.

 |Standard||Heroku||ECS Fargate||EC2 On-Demand||EC2 Spot (20%)|

 As you can see, there can be a considerable cost difference between the setups.
 Most of the BoltOps infrastructure internally leverage spot instances for this reason, which can take your AWS bill down 80%.
 It is quite obtainable to run a highly available infrastructure on spot instances to cash in on these savings, if you’re interested check out: Highly Available Spot Architecture.

 Not Apples to Apples